phpMussel/phpMussel/_docs/readme.zh-TW.md

 - "swf_custom"
 - "swf_mussel"

 Signature matching length limiting options.
 Only change these if you know what you're doing.
 SD = Standard signatures.
 RX = PCRE (Perl Compatible Regular Expressions，or "Regex") signatures.
 FN = Filename signatures.
-If you notice php crashing when phpMussel attempts to scan，try lowering these "max" values.
+If you notice PHP crashing when phpMussel attempts to scan，try lowering these "max" values.
 If possible和convenient，let me know when this happens和the results of whatever you try。
 - "fn_siglen_min"
 - "fn_siglen_max"
 - "rx_siglen_min"